gnubodhi/Dans-Soil-Alchemy/README.md

 - Dig a hole and place a **bottomless bucket or worm tower** in the ground
 - Add dog poo with some **finished compost** to attract worms
-- Spray with **bokashi liquid** to aid fermentation and reduce odor/pathogens
+- Spray with **bokashi liquid** to aid fermentation and reduce odour/pathogens
 - Cover lightly with **soil or mulch**
-- Optionally add **charcoal and a small amount of ash** on top to further reduce odor and absorb ammonia
+- Optionally add **charcoal and a small amount of ash** on top to further reduce odour and absorb ammonia

 This creates a **closed-loop system** for safely breaking down pet waste over time.